Central Pennsylvania Slip and Fall Claims

 Many times, the insurer of the company or individual who owns the property will try to shift the blame onto you.
 They will likely claim that it was your carelessness or inattention that caused the accident, in an attempt to get off without having to compensate you.

-Having an experienced slip and fall lawyer on your side can ensure that your interests are being well represented and prevent the owner from succeeding in denying their responsibility.
+Having an experienced slip and fall lawyer on your side an ensure that your interests are being well represented and prevent the owner from succeeding in denying their responsibility.

 That’s why, in the event of a slip and fall accident, the best way you can protect yourself and your rights is by documenting the accident in detail immediately after it occurs:

-- Speak to anyone who may have witnessed your fall, collect their information and ask if they’d be willing to testify on your behalf in a court of law.
+- Speak to anyone who witnessed your fall, collect their information and ask if they’d be willing to testify on your behalf in a court of law.

 - Save any evidence you have.
 Do not wash or do anything to the shoes and clothing you wore when the fall occurred, they may contain residue from the substance that caused the fall or small pieces of debris that were in the area.

-- Photograph your injuries right away and in the days that come.
+- Photograph your injuries right away and in the following days.
 Document bruises, cuts, or breaks that occurred initially and take a picture of them each day as a means of tracking the healing process and any scarring that develops.